-For Soulbury Staff and Youth & Community Workers a pay award of 2% for each year has been agreed for the period 1st September, 2018 to 31st August, 2020.
+For Youth & Community Workers a pay award of £1925 on all Spinal Column Points has been agreed for the period 1st September, 2022 to 31st August, 2023.
+The Pay Award for Soulbury Staff for the period 1st September, 2022 until 31st August, 2023 is still to be agreed.

-- For Chief Officers and Chief Executives, the pay award for the period 1st April, 2019 31st March, 2020 is confirmed as 2%, - 4.3.3 All other pay related allowances are the subject of either nationally or locally negotiated rates, having been determined from time to time in accordance with collective bargaining machinery and/or as determined by Council Policy. - 4.3.4 New appointments will normally be made at the minimum of the relevant grade, although this can be varied where necessary to secure the best candidate.
+For Chief Officers and Chief Executives, the pay award for the period 1st April, 2022 - 31st March, 2023 of £1925 on all salaries.

+- 4.3.3 All other pay related allowances are the subject of either nationally or locally negotiated rates, having been determined from time to time in accordance with collective bargaining machinery and/or as determined by Council Policy. - 4.3.4 New appointments will normally be made at the minimum of the relevant grade, although this can be varied where necessary to secure the best candidate.